Azure/autorest.typescript/packages/typespec-test/test/contentsafety_modular/generated/typespec-ts/README.md

-# Azure ContentSafety REST client library for JavaScript
+# Azure ContentSafety client library for JavaScript

-This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure ContentSafety REST client.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure ContentSafety client.

 Analyze harmful content